globallyunique/beyond-data-mesh/beyond-data-mesh.md

 ## Bounded Domains is Data Mesh++
 Write about how Data Mesh is too narrow a name vs. Bounded Domains.
 It's not just about the data.
 It needs to cover all the systems not just the new ones on a cloud platform dedicated to data access and analytics.
 It needs to be an Enterprise Architecture pattern.

-TODO: This is where we revisit the question about apps in the domain vs. just data mentioned earlier in the article.
-In the data mesh implementations I've seen, it's mostly been the apps as external data sources to a cloud-based data mesh.
-I feel we need to take a more whole-enterprise view of the bounded domains that makeup the data mesh so the apps should sometimes be inside.
+TODO: This is where we revisit the question about applications in the domain vs. just data mentioned earlier in the article.
+In the data mesh implementations I've seen, it's mostly been the applications as external data sources to a cloud-based data mesh.
+I feel we need to take a more whole-enterprise view of the bounded domains that makeup the data mesh so the applications should sometimes be inside.